stagex-mirror/stagex/README.md

   * OCI allows unlimited signatures on builds as part of the spec
     * E.g: each party that chooses to reproduce adds their own signature
 * We always "Full Source Bootstrap" everything from 0
-  * [Stage0](packages/bootstrap/stage0/Containerfile): 181 bytes of x86 machine code — a concrete trust anchor small enough for any programmer to audit by hand
+  * [Stage0](packages/bootstrap/stage0/Containerfile): 181 bytes of x86 machine code, a concrete trust anchor small enough for any programmer to audit by hand
     * Reproduced with the same hash across multiple distros and wildly different toolchains
       * Relevant: [Guix: Building From Source All The Way Down](https://guix.gnu.org/en/blog/2023/the-full-source-bootstrap-building-from-source-all-the-way-down/)
   * [Stage1](packages/bootstrap/stage1/Containerfile): A primitive C toolchain built from Stage0 via [live-bootstrap](https://github.com/fosslinux/live-bootstrap/blob/master/parts.rst)